-The Just Brooklyn Prize, presented by The Social Justice Fund in partnership with the Brooklyn Community Foundation, is awarded to five BIPOC (Black, Indigenous, and People of Color) changemakers annually who are dedicated to strengthening and building power within Brooklyn’s communities.
+The Just Brooklyn Prize, presented by The Social Justice Fund in partnership with Brooklyn Org, is awarded to five changemakers annually who are dedicated to strengthening and building power within Brooklyn’s communities.
 Leaders are submitted for consideration through a public nomination process and chosen by a Selection Committee of distinguished Brooklynites.
 The $20,000 prize is awarded without restrictions, in honor of winners’ contributions to the borough in the pursuit of racial and social justice.
-Nominations for the next cohort of award recipients are open.
+Our 2025 winners will be announced in the Fall.

 Selection Committee: